13 — The First Impression

 The Vanilla Problem

-The first thing a player sees when they boot Pokémon FireRed is Charizard spreading its wings over a bold “FIRERED VERSION” banner.
-It’s iconic — for FireRed.
-For a ROM hack called Ancient Ember, with its own lore about Primal Guardians and corrupted rift zones, opening on Charizard sends exactly the wrong signal.
-The title screen needed to go.
+The first thing a player sees booting Pokémon FireRed is Charizard spreading its wings over a bold “FIRERED VERSION” banner.
+First-rate for FireRed.
+For a ROM hack called Ancient Ember — with its own lore about Primal Guardians and corrupted rift zones — opening on Charizard sends the wrong signal.
+The title screen had to go.

-Replacing it meant understanding what the GBA was actually doing — and it turns out, quite a lot.
-The title screen isn’t one image.
-It’s four background layers, each with its own tileset, tilemap, and palette, plus sprites on top.
+Replacing it meant understanding what the GBA was doing.
+The title screen is not one image.
+It is four background layers, each with its own tileset, tilemap, and palette, plus sprites on top.
 BG0 holds the Pokémon logo.
 BG1 holds the background art (Charizard in vanilla).
 BG2 holds the copyright and PRESS START text.
-BG3 is just border fill.
-Then there are OAM sprites for the version text and decorative effects.
+BG3 is border fill.
+On top sit OAM sprites for the version text and decorative effects.

 Four layers, each competing for VRAM, each with its own palette slots.
-This is the GBA’s party trick: everything looks like one image, but under the hood it’s a collage of independent layers composited by hardware priority numbers.
+Everything looks like one image.
+Under the hood it is a collage of independent layers composited by hardware priority numbers.

 The Background Art Saga

-The background was the first piece.
+The background came first.
 I had pixel art of a volcanic landscape — fire and stone, fitting the Ancient Ember theme.
 Converting it to GBA format meant a 16-color palette extracted from the original, dithered down and mapped to 8×8 tiles.
 The first attempt came out green (wrong palette slot).
 The second was shifted 30 pixels to the right (stale BG scroll registers from the overworld).
-The third had a blue channel that was entirely zeroed — a numpy uint8 overflow in the conversion script where subtracting from 0 wrapped to 255, then got clamped.
+The third had a blue channel zeroed out — a numpy uint8 overflow in the conversion script where subtracting from 0 wrapped to 255, then clamped.

-Eight commits later, the background worked.
-Each fix taught something about how the GBA actually handles its display pipeline.
+Eight commits.
+Each one taught something about how the GBA handles its display pipeline.

 The Pokémon Logo, Cleaned

-The Pokémon logo lives in BG0 as an 8bpp tileset — 256 colors, the full luxury treatment.
+The Pokémon logo lives in BG0 as an 8bpp tileset — 256 colors, the full treatment.
 But it ships with “FireRed Version” baked into the same tileset, occupying rows 8–19 of the tilemap.
-I couldn’t just change the text — it’s rendered as tiles, not a font.
+The text is rendered as tiles, not a font.
+I could not just change it.
 So I cleaned it: zeroed all pixels with palette index ≥192 (the FireRed text colors) and blanked tilemap rows 8–19.
 The logo remains.
 The branding is gone.

 In its place: three 64×64 OAM sprites spelling “ANCIENT EMBER” in a fire-gradient palette — seven colors ramping from dark red through amber to bright gold.
 They appear during the fade-in sequence alongside a center flame sprite, filling the space the version text used to occupy.